By Sandra Gordon

 In fact, there’s no substance use that’s good for the teen brain or body.
 Illicit drugs can interfere with normal brain development.
 Adolescents who smoke marijuana are most likely as adults to develop depression, anxiety, and schizophrenia and to develop memory problems later on.

-“Smoking marijuana also increases your child’s risk of cancer and can derail their academic drive and vision of the future,” says Ellen Rome, MD, MPH, head of the Center for Adolescent Medicine at Cleveland Clinic Children’s Hospital.
+“Smoking marijuana also increases your child’s risk of cancer.
+And it can derail their academic drive and vision of the future,” says Ellen Rome, MD, MPH, head of the Center for Adolescent Medicine at Cleveland Clinic Children’s Hospital.
 “One joint equals the carcinogens of an entire pack of cigarettes.”

 Meanwhile, research on the early use of alcohol is also grim: taking your first drink before age 14 increases the chance of becoming an alcoholic by up to 50 percent; teen girls who drink are at an increased risk for sexual assault and pregnancy; and, of course, drinking and driving or smoking marijuana and getting behind the wheel are dangerous for everybody.